wbsoft/parce/README.rst

 =========================

 This module parses text into tokens, and is able to reparse only modified parts of the text, using the earlier generated tokens.
+Tokenized text lives in a tree structure with powerful quering methods for finding tokens and contexts.

+The livelex module is designed to be fast, and can tokenize in a background thread, so that even when using very large documents, GUI applications that need to be responsive do not grind to a halt.

 Main use case: syntax highlighting in text editors, but also understanding the meaning of text to be able to provided context sensitive editing features.